 Next, use a pea-sized amount of the spot treatment and apply it in an even layer over your skin.
 Again, applying the medication to your entire face is more effective than treating existing pimples alone.
 Just make sure you apply it evenly on problem areas like your forehead, cheeks and chin.

-If your acne is severe, consider seeing a doctor or dermatologist about prescription acne creams that might be able to help.
+If your acne is severe, consider seeing a doctor or dermatologist about acne creams that might be able to help.

 Washing your face is easy, right?
 You simply wet the skin, rub on some cleanser, then rinse and dry.
 If your goal is to simply remove makeup or freshen up a bit, this technique might work.
 If you’re trying to prevent breakouts, however, you may need to adjust your technique.